matthew-chirgwin/proposals/009-strimzi-ui.md

 2. Required, string - the name of this cluster.
 Should be the same value as `metadata.name` in the Kafka CR.
 3. Optional, a config map containing JSON.
 If provided, values in this config map will override default configuration values.
 4. Required, string - a unique identifier of this 'backend'.
+5. Required, string - the type of this 'backend' - so we can have subtypes for admin etc.
-5. Required, string - endpoint address for this backend.
+6. Required, string - endpoint address for this backend.
-6. Required, integer - the version of the API this UI will use.
+7. Required, integer - the version of the API this UI will use.
-7. Optional, object.
+8. Optional, object.
 Contains tls configuration (certificate to use, protocol versions etc. If omitted, traffic between these two endpoints will be in the clear.
+9. Optional, object.
+Contains authentication (for type `admin`) - how user can log in, how credentials are sent to the backend.
+If omitted, that cluster will not have a log in mechanism.

 I am suggesting this approach for the following reasons: